As an Amazon Associate I earn from qualifying purchases. Contact us if you have any questions :)

 A 7,000-pound limit is an ideal weight limitation for most campers.
-While a trailer at this weight will still pack all the features and luxury you demand, it will remain towable by the family SUV.
+While a trailer at this weight will still pack all the features and luxury you demand, it will remain towable by the family SUV (though you may want some heavy duty shocks).
 Beyond this point, trailers often require costly and impractical heavy-duty trucks to safely tow.
 With this in mind, let’s look at how to choose the best travel trailers under 7000 lbs.

 It is almost impossible to measure the variety of options available in the travel trailer market.
 A seemingly endless variety of sizes, shapes, layouts, and schemes are at a buyer’s beck and call.
 Ultimately, the best travel trailer will be the one that fits your lifestyle.
 However, here are some key factors to consider when embarking on a journey for your next camper.

 Price may not be the most pleasant topic, but it is arguably the most important consideration.
 Amid a dealer lot, it can be easy to become disillusioned regarding the amount of money you can reasonably spend.
 Thus, it is important to remember that the purpose of an RV is to reduce stress and have fun.
 If a camper stresses your budget, the enjoyment of owning it can be negated.
 Because of this, I often advise shoppers to buy the most affordable camper that fits their needs.
 This is doubly true for first-time RV shoppers.
 Often, the benefit of an additional feature is mitigated by its associated financial impact.